-One of the most common charts you'll create in business is plotting actual numbers versus the budget, or target figures.
-In this lesson, I'll show you how to do this effectively in Excel.
+One of the most common charts you'll create in business is plotting actual numbers versus the budget or target figures.
+In this lesson, we'll create a column chart comparing actual revenue and target revenue.
 In the following example, I have a row of actual data and a row of target data that corresponds to annual revenue for 2008 to 2013.

 And I'll change to a line with markers.

-Under the line color, I'll say no line.
-To remove the connections between the markers, under the marker options, I'll change the shape from a square to a diamond.
-Which I think looks a little better.
+Under the Marker options, I'll change the shape from a square to a diamond, which I think looks a little better.

-Then I'll click close and as you can see, this allows us to compare our targets to a revenue in a much more visually pleasing way.
+And as you can see, this allows us to compare our targets to our revenue in a much more visually pleasing way.

-And under label position, I'll simply move these labels over to the right.
+And under Label Position, I'll simply moved these labels all to the right.

-Then I'll simply click close and ask you can see, our targets are now much easier to read.
+Then I'll simply click Close, and as you can see, our targets are now much easier to read.